ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/adding_extra_interlinking.rst

 ******************

-Imagine you want to interlink your project with documentation that isn't listed in :ref:`rez_sphinx build inspect-conf intersphinx_mapping`.
+Imagine you want to interlink your project with documentation that isn't listed in :ref:`rez_sphinx view sphinx-conf intersphinx_mapping`.
 To do that, you have two options.